Lens (The Leftovers): Plot

 A scientist named Joaquin Cuarto (Diego Wallraff) arrives at Miracle.
 He visits Nora (Carrie Coon) to question her about her role in her husband's and children's disappearance, as well as the fact that Evie and her friends disappeared on the night she arrived at Miracle.
 Nora refuses to answer his questions and demands that he leave the property.
 That night, she throws a rock at the Murphy house's window, breaking it.

-The next day, George Brevity (Joel Murray), a man who works for the DSD, visits Nora.
+The next day a man who works for the DSD, George Brevity (Joel Murray), visits Nora.
 They agree to meeting at a restaurant.
-George explains that a new theory has been suggested by the DSD, called "Lenses."
-A "lens" is deemed as someone who lost a certain number of people when the Departure happened by being in close proximity, and could be considered a point of origin if it were to happen again.
-Later, Nora is called by another scientist, claiming that she could be a lens that was chosen by Azrael, disturbing her.
-Erika (Regina King) brings Lily back to Nora, who was left on the hood of their car.
+George explains that a new "lens theory" has been suggested by the DSD; a "lens" is deemed as someone who lost a certain number of people when the Departure happened by being in close proximity, and could be considered a point of origin if it were to happen again.
+Later, Nora is called by another scientist, claiming that she could be a lens that was chosen by Azrael, both amusing and disturbing her.
+Erika (Regina King) brings Lily back to Nora, who Kevin accidentally left on the hood of their parked truck.
 Nora notices Kevin (Justin Theroux) speaking by himself, unaware that he is seeing Patti (Ann Dowd).

-Noticing a boy leaving a pie on her door, Erika confronts him.
-She visits the sender of the pie, Virgil (Steven Williams), her father, telling him she is not interested in reconciling with him.
-She also confronts Michael (Jovan Adepo) for constantly visiting him, but Michael reaffirms that Virgil deserves to be forgiven.
+Erika confronts a boy leaving a pie on her doorstep.
+She visits the sender of the pie, who she discovers is her father Virgil (Steven Williams), and tells him she is not interested in reconciliation.
+She also confronts Michael (Jovan Adepo) for visiting him to pray.
+Michael reaffirms that Virgil deserves to be forgiven and also reveals that John previously shot Virgil.
 While Nora visits Matt (Christopher Eccleston) at the refugee camp, he expresses disapproval that she intends to take Mary (Janel Moloney) to the Murphys' fundraiser for Evie, given that John (Kevin Carroll) doubted their story of her pregnancy.
 Nora is also called by Laurie (Amy Brenneman), who has lost track of Tom, asking her to give him an apology on her behalf if she sees him.